-It's been four months since Grace (Kelcie Stranahan) was involved in an accident which lead to the death of her friend Jennifer (Maiara Walsh) and she still can't remember anything from the night other than she was found behind the wheel of the car with a blood alcohol level which was over the limit.
-But on her final day of freedom before she is sent inside for her part in her friend's death Grace finds herself dealing with Jennifer as she has a returned as a manifestation of her guilt, although no one else can see her.
-But Jennifer's return is for a purpose, beyond bugging Grace, as she leads her on an investigation, going over the night to find the truth about what happened before it is too late.
+It's been four months since Grace (Kelcie Stranahan - Under the Bed) was involved in an accident which lead to the death of her friend, Jennifer (Maiara Walsh - Hopeless, Romantic), and she still can't remember anything from the night other than she was found behind the wheel of the car with a blood alcohol level which was over the limit.
+But on her final day of freedom, before she is sent inside for her part in her friend's death, Grace finds herself dealing with Jennifer as she has a returned as a manifestation of her guilt, although no one else can see her.
+But Jennifer's return is for a purpose, beyond bugging Grace, as she leads her on an investigation, going over the fateful night to find the truth about what happened before it is too late.

-So you've done some thing really bad and your conscience starts to bug you over what you did, not allowing you to rest.
-That is what you get in "Last Hours in Suburbia" as Grace is plagued by her conscience and feelings of the guilt to the point she manifests her friend who like those buried memories knows what happened but has to lead Grace in to rediscovering her memories of what really happened that night.
+So you've done some thing really bad and your conscience starts to bug you over what you did, not allowing you a moment's rest.
+That is what you get in "Last Hours in Suburbia" as Grace is plagued by her conscience and feelings of the guilt to the point she manifests her dead friend who, like those buried memories, knows what actually happened but has to lead Grace in to rediscovering her memories of what happened the night she died.
 It is actually quite a smart idea because anyone who has been plagued with thoughts over some thing they have done will know how these thoughts can become increasingly real and you start believing what your mind tells you.